Farmerok/Telegram-Remote-Control-PC/README.md

-# 🤖 Control your PC with a telegram bot!
+# 🤖 Control your computer through a telegram bot and over a local network

 ## Choose Your Language